 Quick Summary: Microneedling After Your Hair Transplant – When Can You Start?

 One interesting post-transplant therapy is microneedling.
-Microneedling has gained recognition for its potential to promote hair regrowth, improve scalp health, and complement hair transplant results, [1] and we recommend patients who want to microneedle, wait until 3 months have passed following their surgery.
+Microneedling has gained recognition for its potential to promote hair regrowth, improve scalp health, and complement hair transplant results[1].
+We recommend that patients who want to microneedle wait 3 months after their surgery.

 In this article, we will delve into the details of microneedling after hair transplants, including when it is safe to start, how it works, and the precautions you should take to protect your investment.